 The dialysis technician salary is reflective of the important service that technicians provide for patients and the highly valued support that they give to registered nurses and other medical professionals.
 According to Indeed.com, the average national dialysis technician salary is approximately $44,000 annually.
 This number can vary depending on where the technician chooses to work and the daily responsibilities that they are expected to perform.

 The number of employment opportunities for all types of allied health professionals is expected to increase rapidly in coming years.
-While the Bureau of Labor Statistics does not have a section dedicated specifically to technicians, they do project that employment for medical assistants in general will increase by 31% between 2010 and 2020.
+While the Bureau of Labor Statistics does not have a section dedicated to technicians, they do project that employment for medical assistants in general will increase by 31% between 2010 and 2020.
 This rate of growth is much higher than the average for all other occupations.
 The reasons for this tremendous amount of growth were mentioned earlier and they include the aging of the baby-boom generation as well as continued population growth.
 As our society continues to experience a growing need for healthcare services of all types, hospitals and other healthcare facilities must expand their infrastructure and hire more technicians in order to meet demand.
 The dialysis technician salary is anticipated to enjoy consistent growth right along with the increase in jobs.

 Dialysis Technician Training and Experience

 A job as a technician has varying entry requirements depending on locale and type of employer.
-Individuals can expect that all positions will require at least a high school diploma or equivalency and some type of certification.
+Individuals can expect that all positions will require at least a high school diploma or equivalent and some type of certification.
 Applicants who have completed basic science courses and who have prior healthcare experience as either a certified nurse’s aide or medical technician are typically given priority in the hiring process.
 It is a good idea for individuals wishing to pursue this career path to investigate the degree opportunities offered by local vocational schools, community colleges, and universities.
 A technician does not need an advanced degree, but some level of basic post-secondary education can go a long way in securing a job.

 Dialysis Technician Certification